 However, we must not forget that Emperor Constantine, who made Christianity the official religion of Rome, came from ancient Thracia.
 Therefore, some of the influence on the earliest form of Christianity may not have been Semitic at all, but rather Thracian / Dionysian.

 Christianity marked the new age, that of Pisces – as the spring equinox moved there.
 And the summer solstice moved from Cancer to Gemini.
 But it seems that the old stories were so popular, that they had to be used in the new narrative.
-The idea od Dyonisus riding a donkey and “not touching the water”, is the same one as Jesus’s walking on the water.
-They both relate to the constellation Aquarius, which lies opposite to Cancer, and whose astrological symbol are waves of water.
+The idea of Dionysus riding a donkey and “not touching the water”, is the same one as Jesus’s walking on the water.
+They both relate to the constellation Aquarius, which lies opposite to Cancer, and whose astrological symbol is water.